Equal Opportunities Policy

 If you consider that you may have been unlawfully discriminated against, you may use the organisation’s grievance procedure to make a complaint.
 If your complaint involves bullying or harassment, the grievance procedure is modified as set out in the dignity at work policy.

 Know How Training & Consultancy Ltd will take any complaint seriously and will seek to resolve any grievance that it upholds.
 You will not be penalised for raising a grievance, even if your grievance is not upheld, unless your complaint is both untrue and made in bad faith.

 Use of the organisation’s grievance procedure does not affect your right to make a complaint to an employment tribunal.
 Complaints to an employment tribunal must normally be made within three months beginning with the act of discrimination complained of.

 Monitoring and review

-This policy will be monitored periodically by KNOW-HOW TRAINING LTD to judge its effectiveness and will be updated in accordance with changes in the law.
-In particular, KNOW-HOW TRAINING LTD will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups, and will review its equal opportunities policy in accordance with the results shown by the monitoring.
-If changes are required, KNOW-HOW TRAINING LTD will implement them.
+This policy will be monitored periodically by Know How Training & Consultancy Ltd to judge its effectiveness and will be updated in accordance with changes in the law.
+In particular, Know How Training & Consultancy Ltd will monitor the ethnic and gender composition of the existing workforce and of applicants for jobs (including promotion), and the number of people with disabilities within these groups, and will review its equal opportunities policy in accordance with the results shown by the monitoring.
+If changes are required, Know How Training & Consultancy Ltd will implement them.